Skip to content

 Scan to PDF

-Capture pages from physical books or your own notes into searchable PDFs you can quote in essays.
+Capture pages from physical books or your own handwritten notes into searchable PDFs you can quote in essays.
+Auto-edge-detection and OCR matter more than fancy filters.

 5. 5